lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ##### updates
 > any updates require to SFTP files regarding JPY collateral?
 < What updates are needed for the JPY collateral SFTP files?
 > Historically, JPY is one of the currency that has negative interest rate.
 Right now, the interest rate has gone to positive interest rate. on the month JPY is on negative interest rate, we need to do internal booking to NCS.
-It is chargeback to clearing member.
+It is chargeback to XXX member.
 This is the input file we upload to sftp, then sftp will generate 5 output files, screenshot from UAT
 < ok, means: 1.
 This scenario already tested in UAT, you just want to confirm whether prod is ready, right?
 2. currently no member with jpy collateral, so not urgent?
 > yes, got time for you to find out